KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

   </tr>
 </table>

-WhatsApp is opening iOS Safari by default.
+WhatsApp is opening iOS Safari by default, therefore no issues.

 ## Technical Details